PLANA3R: Zero-shot Metric Planar 3D Reconstruction via Feed-Forward Planar Splatting: Experiment

 The previous experiments demonstrate the geometric accuracy of our model.
 Here, we show that \modelname can perform zero-shot plane-level semantic segmentation without plane annotations.
 By merging predicted planar primitives, it infers semantically meaningful 3D planes.
 We evaluate segmentation quality using standard metrics: Variation of Information (VOI), Rand Index (RI), and Segmentation Covering (SC).

-\paragraph{Single-view 3D Plane Segmentation} Following PlaneRCNN~\cite{planercnn-0012KGFK19}, we generate 3D plane GT labels on the Replica dataset~\cite{replica19arxiv} by first fitting planes to the GT mesh using RANSAC~\cite{fischler1981random}, and then splitting co-planar regions with different semantics into separate plane instances.
+\paragraph{Single-view 3D Plane Segmentation.} Following PlaneRCNN~\cite{planercnn-0012KGFK19}, we generate 3D plane GT labels on the Replica dataset~\cite{replica19arxiv} by first fitting planes to the GT mesh using RANSAC~\cite{fischler1981random}, and then splitting co-planar regions with different semantics into separate plane instances.
 A total of 498 images are sampled for single-view plane-level segmentation evaluation.

-Similar to monocular depth estimation, we input two identical images into \modelname, then we merge the output primitives. \cref{tab:seg_replica} and \cref{fig:single_view_seg} show that our \modelname performs better than the method trained with plane annotation in both plane segmentation and 3D reconstruction.
+Similar to monocular depth estimation, we input two identical images into \modelname, and then we merge the output primitives. \cref{tab:seg_replica} and \cref{fig:single_view_seg} show that our \modelname performs better than the method trained with plane annotation in both plane segmentation and 3D reconstruction.
 We present more visualization results in the \textit{supplementary materials} and conduct tests on the 7-Scenes~\cite{shotton2013scene} dataset.

 \paragraph{Two-view 3D plane segmentation.} We also evaluate plane segmentation in the two-view setting.
 As shown in \cref{fig:two_view_seg}, our method produces results that are much better than NOPE-SAC.
 More results are provided in the \textit{supplementary materials}.